crafthpc/craft/README.md

 The search will print various status information while it is running.
 When it is finished, you will find your final recommended configuration in the `final` subfolder.
-You may examine `craft_final.cfg` for a list of converted variables.
+You may examine `.craft/search/craft_final.json` for a list of converted variables.

 This support is still very brittle and experimental, and it is under active development as of Fall 2018.
 More documentation is on the way.
 Please contact